 Program of Holy Services for Great and Holy Lent 2018

 Download the English program and Greek program of Holy Services to be held at St Spyridon Church.

 English Divine Liturgy Services

 The Divine Liturgy in ENGLISH is conducted at St Spyridon church on the first SATURDAY evening of each month from 7 – 8.15 p.m.
-The next Divine Liturgy service in English will be Saturday, 1st of June from 7pm.
+The next Divine Liturgy service in English is Saturday, 3 March 2018 from 7pm.

 The sources of Orthodox spirituality are the Holy Scriptures, sacred Tradition, the dogmatic definitions of the Ecumenical Synods, and the spiritual teachings of the Greek Orthodox Fathers.
 Orthodox spirituality is mainly expressed through prayer, daily Christian living, and worship, which ultimately lead to union with the divine uncreated Light.